EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/05_secondary-indices.md

 cleos push action addressbook erase '["bob"]' -p bob@active
 ```

-## Step 2: Add secondary non-unique index to `kv_addresses_table` configuration
+## Step 2: Add secondary non-unique index to kv_addresses_table configuration

 A non-unique index must be defined for at least two properties of the structure underlying the `kv table` rows.
-The first one needs to be a property that stores unique values, because under the hood every `kv index` (non-unique or unique) is stored as a unique index, and by providing as the first property one that has unique values it ensures the uniqueness of the values combined (including non-unique ones).
+The first one needs to be a property which stores unique values, because under the hood every `kv index` (non-unique or unique) is stored as a unique index.
+By providing as the first property one that has unique values it ensures the uniqueness of the values combined (including non-unique ones).
 The rest of the properties defined for the non-unique index, next to the first one, are the ones indexed non-uniquely.

-`KV API` provides the `non_unique` template type which is a clear way for developers to mark an index as non-unique.
+`KV API` provides the `non_unique` template type which allows developers to mark an index as non-unique.

 For details about `KV API` indexes consult the `How-To Create KV API Indexes` section which covers this subject.

-Add the following `last_name_idx` non-unique index definition next to the already existing one `account_name_uidx`.
+Add the following `last_name_idx` non-unique index definition next to the `account_name_uidx` which already exists.

 ```cpp
   kv_table::index<name> account_name_uidx {"accnameuidx"_n, &person::account_name};